 GRMN 1090.
 Advanced Written and Spoken German.

 Designed to increase the range, fluency, and accuracy of idiomatic expression through written and oral practice, and to improve students' reading skills of progressively more difficult authentic texts from a variety of subject areas.
 Discussions, group projects, and oral reports.
 Review of selected grammar topics, systematic vocabulary building.
 Not to forget: "Deutsch macht Spass!"
 In German.
 Recommended prerequisite: one course in the GRMN 0600 series.
-WRIT

 GRMN 1200C.
 Nietzsche - The Good European.